ergonode/docs/docs/frontend/architecture/app-structure.md

 ### Required modules

 **Ergonode** gives full control over the loading of modules. <br>
-Each can only install the modules that it needs, but this can cause problems<br>
+Everyone can choose which modules they want to install and which ones to remove, and this can be problematic.<br>

 Between the modules there are those without which the application will not work properly.<br>
 To avoid problems, it is possible to determine which modules are **required** for the application to work properly.